-Further developing and refining the distributed, bottom-up Internet governance mechanisms and recognizing that they are both a reflection of the technology itself, as well as a fundamental enabler for innovation and growth on the Internet.
+[Further developing and refining the distributed, bottom-up Internet governance mechanisms and recognizing that they are both a reflection of the technology itself, as well as a fundamental enabler for innovation and growth on the Internet.]

-Canada, Government: [Further developing and refining the distributed, bottom-up Internet governance mechanisms and recognizing that they are both a reflection of the technology itself, as well as a fundamental enabler for innovation and growth on the Internet.]
+Canada, Government: [Further developing and refining distributed, bottom-up Internet governance approaches and recognizing that they are both a reflection of the technology itself, as well as a fundamental enabler for innovation and growth on the Internet.]

 ICANN, Civil Society: Deleted

-Urgent need to remove barriers that prevent people accessing over the Internet services provided in other countries.
+[Urgent need to remove barriers that prevent people accessing over the Internet services provided in other countries].

 ICANN, Civil Society: Deleted